What You Need to Know About Robotics Engineer

 Are There Job Opportunities for Robotics Engineers?

-There were about 132,500 jobs for Robotics Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 132,500 jobs in the United States for Robotics Engineer.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Robotics Engineer by 2026.
 The BLS estimates 9,500 yearly job openings in this field.